eCook Meal

 What should be prepared from my kitchen to make Lyonnaise Potatoes & Lamb Rump?

-Baby Potatoes, Carrot, Dijon Dressing, Free-range Lamb Rump, Fresh Parsley, Italian-style Hard Cheese, NOMU One For All Rub, Onion, Onions, Sun-Dried Tomatoes
+Baby Potato, Carrot, Dijon Dressing, Grated Italian-style Hard Cheese, Lamb Rump, NOMU One For All Rub, Onion, Parsley, Tomato

 How many calories does Lyonnaise Potatoes & Lamb Rump have?